Murder of Marie Wilks: Aftermath

 In 2005, Browning was banned from driving for 28 months after being caught driving three times over the legal alcohol limit.
 He initially claimed that he had only consumed alcohol due to 'his drink being spiked'.
 His brown Land Rover had been spotted driving erratically from one side of the road to the other, and when police attempted to pull him over he refused to stop.
 He was only stopped when another police officer used his car to block a junction and stop him from going any further.
 When he was finally stopped, he was found to be carrying a lock knife in his pocket.
 He was told at court that he was lucky to avoid prison for the offence.

-In 2008, the original pathologist in the investigation said that advances in forensic science could feasibly help solved Wilks' murder.
-David Cole, the lead detective on the original case who always believed Browning was responsible, said of the possible forensic opportunities: "I would be very interested if West Mercia was to re-open the case and submit certain items of evidence to renewed examination."
+In 2008, the original pathologist in the investigation said that advances in forensic science could feasibly help solved Wilks's murder.
+David Cole, the lead detective on the original case, who had always believed Browning was responsible, said of the possible forensic opportunities: "I would be very interested if West Mercia was to re-open the case and submit certain items of evidence to renewed examination."

-In 2016, Detective Chief Inspector, Steve Tonks, and his team, reopened the case to see if any new forensic evidence could be generated to solve the murder.
-No such evidence was found and it remains, officially, unsolved.
+In 2016, Detective Chief Inspector Steve Tonks, with his team, reopened the case to see if any new forensic evidence could be generated to solve the murder.
+No such evidence was found, and the case remains, officially, unsolved.

-In 2018, while police were conducting a reinvestigation of the murder, Browning died aged only 63.
+In 2018, while police were conducting a reinvestigation of the murder, Browning died aged 63.
 He was found dead in his home in Lampeter, Wales.
 Police said that it was a sudden death and that there were no suspicious circumstances.

-The murder of Marie Wilks produced outrage at the death of a young mother; fear in lone female motorists; embarrassment and frustration for West Mercia Police force whose tactics and procedures were found to be deficient; and shone a spotlight on crimes against pregnant women.
+The murder of Marie Wilks produced outrage at the death of a young mother; fear in lone female motorists; embarrassment and frustration for West Mercia Constabulary, whose tactics and procedures were found to be deficient; and brought attention to crimes against pregnant women.

 Issues raised by the murder

 Safety

 The fate of Marie Wilks was still being discussed in relation to driver safety years later.
 Other similar incidents, involving serious attacks on lone female drivers who had broken down, and the continued fears of women revealed in surveys that showed that eight out of ten women felt "some degree" of anxiety in driving alone.
-In 1988, the only safety option opened to motorists was the emergency phone.There was conflicting advice given to women who broke down.
+In 1988, the only safety option opened to motorists was the emergency phone.
+There was conflicting advice given to women who broke down.
 These women, on being interviewed, described being abandoned by police or even being fined for helping other stranded women.
-In 2021, Police are still advising the use of the emergency phone while also recommending to get into your car if another person approaches you and you feel in danger.
+In 2021, police are still advising the use of the emergency phone while also recommending to get into your car if another person approaches you and you feel in danger.
 There does not seem to be any new thinking on the subject of the safety of solo female motorists.